Chat

 You’ll need to provide authentication, which can be done by providing an auth_session cookie, just like the REST API.

-Once connected, you must implement a subroutine in your code to send ping messages every 5 seconds.
+Once connected, you must implement a subroutine in your code to send ping messages every about 5 seconds.
 This is because of Cloudflare limitations.

 Messages are sent and received in JSON format.
 The following message types are supported: